SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Spectrum_Analysis/Spectrum_analyzer_scripts_and_monitors/Working_with_spectrum_monitors.md

 It is possible to generate trend information for these parameters, and to have them trigger alarms.

 > [!NOTE]
 > - Trace trending is only available when the DMA’s general database is a MySQL database of version 5.0.3 or higher.
-MSSQL is also supported.
+MSSQL is also supported on DataMiner versions prior to 10.3.0.
 > - Trending data for Spectrum Analysis traces is stored in the spectrum_trace table of a DMA’s general database.
 The data is kept for 12 months (by default) and cleaned up just like average trending data.
 > - Settings regarding storage and cleaning of trending data can be configured in the *Trending.TimeSpanSpectrumRecords* tag of the *MaintenanceSettings.xml* file.
 It is also possible to override the setting per element using an *\<Element>\<Trending>\<TimeSpanSpectrumRecords>* tag in the file *Element.xml*.